WIMU Regional Program in Veterinary Medicine

 Why WIMU Regional Program in Veterinary Medicine?

 Montana State University (MSU) has joined the University of Idaho (UI) and Utah State University (USU) as partners with Washington State University (WSU) in its Regional Program in Veterinary Medical Education to serve the states of Washington, Idaho, Montana, and Utah.
-This innovative and highly successful program, now known as the Washington-Idaho-Montana-Utah (WIMU) Regional Program, has served hundreds of students in the Northwest and northern Rockies for nearly 40 years.
+This innovative and highly successful program, now known as the Washington-Idaho-Montana-Utah (WIMU) Regional Program, has served hundreds of Northwest and Northern Rockies students for nearly 40 years.

-The WIMU regional program serves students with interests in all facets of the veterinary profession, whether they are interested in companion animals, horses or livestock, in private practice, industry or academia, or whether they are unsure.
-The opportunities available for DVM education in the WIMU regional program prepares graduates for entry into any of the exciting dimensions of veterinary medicine.
+The WIMU regional program serves students interested in all facets of the veterinary profession, whether they are interested in companion animals, horses, or livestock, private practice, industry, or academia, or are unsure.
+The opportunities available for DVM education in the WIMU regional program prepare graduates for entry into any of the exciting dimensions of veterinary medicine.

-Montana students will spend their first year in Bozeman at Montana State University.* MSU faculty members teach the first-year curriculum which includes Anatomy, Histology, Physiology, Neuroscience, Immunology, General Pathology, Professionalism and Ethics, Introduction to Clinics, and Introduction to Surgery.
-The majority of WIMU faculty are experienced veterinarians and several faculty have earned both the DVM and Ph.D. degree.
+Montana students will spend their first year in Bozeman at Montana State University.* MSU faculty members teach the first-year curriculum, which includes Anatomy, Histology, Physiology, Neuroscience, Immunology, General Pathology, Professionalism and Ethics, Introduction to Clinics, and Introduction to Surgery.
+The majority of WIMU faculty are experienced veterinarians, and several have earned both the DVM and Ph.D. degrees.

 Classroom and clinical study will continue in years 2 and 3 on WSU’s Pullman campus.
 Students then have the opportunity to learn in a wide network of clinical placements throughout the four-state region in the 4th year.